charlesfrye/7dbs-hbase/README.md

 # Wikipedia Dump

-The `.rb` files have been modified to relfect updates to HBase since `1.0`.
+The `.rb` files have been modified to reflect updates to HBase since `1.0`.

 In particular, they use proper `Connection`s to the tables